12 min read

 • Online training typically costs $40–$50, while in-person classes may range from $40–$60.

-• The final exam is multiple-choice, requires a 70% minimum score, and often includes one free retake if needed.
+• The final exam is multiple-choice, requires a 70% minimum score.

-• Once passed, your certification lasts three years and must be renewed with updated training and a final exam.
+• Once passed, your certification lasts three years and must be renewed with updated training.

 In Maine, obtaining a TIPS certification is not legally required statewide, but many employers and municipalities mandate it for alcohol sellers.

-This guide will walk you through the TIPS certification process in Maine, covering eligibility, training options, costs, exam details and renewal requirements.
+This guide will walk you through the TIPS certification process in Maine, covering eligibility, training options, costs and renewal requirements.

 How to Get TIPS Certified in Maine